-Velcro is a great way to attach two objects together without using nuts, bolts or clamps.
+Hook and loop tapes such as Velcro[TM] are a great way to attach two objects together without using nuts, bolts or clamps.
 Velcro is often used to mount a communicator or switch on a tabletop, wheelchair tray or mounting plate.
-There are two types of Velcro, standard nylon hook and loop Velcro and heavy duty "Duo-Lock" Velcro.
+There are two types of Velcro-type closures: standard nylon hook and loop tapes and heavy duty "mushroom head" or "dual lock" tapes.